 Moo don’t currently use their most eco-friendly paper stocks for this product, and neither the cards nor book are printed with vegetable or recyclable ink.

-Delivery: Your international packages will arrive in an occasional non-eco envelope until our first stock of these runs out – because they are lighter.
+Delivery: While some elements of our products are sourced locally, others come from further afield – generating environmental transportation costs.
+Your international packages will arrive in an occasional non-eco envelope until our first stock of these runs out – because they are lighter.

 We’re a business in the early stages, looking to grow sustainably, while ensuring our products are priced well, beautiful, functional and easy to use.
 We are a work in progress.